 The Nominating and Corporate Governance Committee considers proposed nominees whose names are submitted to it by stockholders; however, it does not have a formal process for that consideration.
 The Company has not to date adopted a formal process because it believes that the informal consideration process has been adequate.
 The committee intends to review periodically whether a more formal policy should be adopted.
-If a stockholder wishes to suggest a proposed name for committee consideration, the stockholder should comply with the provisions of the Company's Bylaws, including, without limitation, sending the name of that nominee and related personal information to the Nominating and Corporate Governance Committee, in care of our Secretary, at least three months before the next annual meeting to ensure meaningful consideration by the Nominating and Corporate Governance Committee.
+Any stockholder wishing to suggest a name for committee consideration should comply with the provisions of the Company's Bylaws, including, without limitation, sending the name of the nominee and related personal information to the Nominating and Corporate Governance Committee, in care of our Secretary, at least three months before the next annual meeting to ensure meaningful consideration by the Nominating and Corporate Governance Committee.
 See "Stockholder Proposals" for Bylaw requirements for nominations.